PatrickDesign/patchScriptUI/README.md

 		async, then the component will not be rendered until those have been resolved.
 		Alternatively, the user could return a template of 'placeholder' data, and in the behavior() function could start fetching data in the background, THEN manipulate itself to display the fetched data.
   * The property ```.patchScriptUIContainerID``` is provided on the component element.
-This allows you to rerender a component by calling:
+This allows you to re-render a component by calling the following from inside of the component itself:
   ```javascript
   	patchScript.createComponent(componentFunctionName(), this.patchScriptUIContainerID)
   ```
-  from inside of the component.

 # Requirements